Updated January 2020

 31 Rue de la Folie Méricourt

 This gorgeously hip hotel is straight out of a Restoration Hardware catalog but with exceedingly friendly staff.
-Formerly a textile factory, this chic space still manages to feel cozy with an honor bar at night and a delicious breakfast in the lobby every the morning.
+Formerly a textile factory, this chic space still manages to feel cozy with an honor bar at night and a delicious breakfast in the lobby every morning.
 The rooms are European small, but well designed.

 The location is excellent if you are in the 11th to eat your way up and down Oberkampf like myself.
 The rates are also fairly reasonable by Paris standards.
 The staff is at your service as if they worked at a Four Seasons and are always at the ready to suggest sights or help you book tables or entertainment.